 In 2011, along with Carl Amadeus Hiller and Japanese taiko virtuoso Takuya Taniguchi, he founded DRUMATURGIA, a group combining electrifying choreography with the raw power of Asian drums.
 Together, they present original contemporary works, including custom compositions from celebrated composers such as Wilfried Hiller, among others.
 The project also regularly collaborates with various ensembles, such as the Henschel Quartet, and avoids genre classification through its alter ego "Drumaturgia & Friends" – a larger lineup which delves into a crossover of jazz and world music.

-From 2007 to 2017, Thomas Sporrer was a core member of EINSHOCH6, a band that combines hip hop and classical music.
+From 2013 to 2017, Thomas Sporrer toured worldwide, with a band, as ambassadors for the Goethe Institut.
 During that time, the band enjoyed a long-standing cooperation with Germany’s public international broadcaster Deutsche Welle.
-Utilizing DW’s promotional vehicle of a “band video diary”, they performed as "musical ambassadors for the German language" across Europe, Asia, Africa and the USA, in front of thousands of enthusiastic learners of the German language.
-EINSHOCH6 also played with renowned orchestras such as the Munich Symphony Orchestra, the Dortmund Philharmonic Orchestra (Dortmunder Philharmonikern) and the Babelsberg Film Orchestra (Babelsberger Filmorchester).
+Utilizing DW’s promotional vehicle of a “band video diary”, they performed across Europe, Asia, Africa and the USA, in front of thousands of enthusiastic learners of the German language.
+The band also played with renowned orchestras such as the Munich Symphony Orchestra, the Dortmund Philharmonic Orchestra and the Babelsberg Film Orchestra.

 A versatile percussionist, Thomas also explored the world of musical theater through projects with Cirque du Soleil, Team Extreme ("Vertical Orchestra") and Power Percussion.
 He was even featured as a soloist during the opening of the 2006 FIFA World Cup, in a piece directed by André Heller and Christian Stückl.